The same flexibility that makes EC2 appealing can also make it complex, confusing, and unnecessarily costly.

 25 Gbps |

-Like R instances, these memory-optimized instances offer varying performance at varying sizes across the X1, X1e, and X2 series.
-As an example, X2gd instances offer a 55% better price-performance ratio, seven more sizes, and a higher network bandwidth than X1 instances.
+Like R instances, these memory-optimized instances exhibit varying performance across sizes within the X1, X1e, and X2 series.
+For example, X2gd instances offer a 55% better price-to-performance ratio, seven additional sizes, and higher network bandwidth than X1 instances.

 As a middle ground, X2iezn instances are available in the following sizes: